dangalipo/Toyrobotv2/README.md

 - very simple
 - quicker to test by hand that writing brittle specs that stub STDIN.

 ## Discussion
-At a high level, the basis of this solution is a simulator class initializing a Robot, TableTop and a CommandFactory.
-The CommandFactory uses the strategy pattern to select the the appropriate Command class and then execute the command's instruction set on the Robot, using the passed in TableTop as a reference for directions and boundries.
+At a high level, the basis of this solution is a simulator class initializing a Robot with a TableTop and a CommandFactory.
+The CommandFactory uses the strategy pattern to select the the appropriate Command class and then execute the command's instruction set on the Robot, using the robot's TableTop as a reference for directions and boundries.

 The Command structure uses the an Abstract class (in theory, ruby will still initalize it just fine).
 Whilst this is sometimes frowned upon, I have found that adoptting this pattern occasionally, helps communicate the expected interface.
 Regarding the commands themselves, I have elected to include the instruction calculations inside them rather than in the Robot.
-There is definately an argument for moving them into the Robot itself as they gerenally will involve the Robot's state, however I feel that the interactions with the TableTop make this a little fuzzy.
-Alternatively, the Robot could be initialized with a TableTop instance but in my mind this might be giving the Robot too much information.
+There is an argument for moving that logic into the robot as a lot of the calculation use the robot's state and the table top the robot has a reference to (the one that it's on), but in the end I found that solution to be less testable than what I went with.

-I also turn Directions and Coordinates into classes and I'm sort of on the fence about this.
-On one hand these do appear to be data objects which isn't great.
-On the other hand, it does ensure that it will not silently fail should the developer pass an unknown message to it.
+I also turned Directions and Coordinates into classes rather than using hashes because I prefer types with well defined interfaces.
+This helps avoid confusion around what data is being store and protects against trying to access information that was never going to be there.
 For example:

 ```ruby